 Effective Brands Aren’t Quick and Easy

 Even when mid-range schools are able to develop a brand, it can be hard for that brand to gain any real meaning or weight behind it.
 Writing for The Chronicle of Higher Education, Steve Kolowich says, “Colleges are built on words…but when it comes to a selling a college’s image, officials have room only for words that will fit on a brochure, or a billboard, or a banner.
 The result is a genre of marketing rhetoric that is lofty, predictable, and numbing.”
 Universities that don’t have a clear historic brand message or “thing” they’re known for tend to spend exorbitant amounts of money on branding, but the branding itself can only get you so far.

-Recently, Ball State University in Muncie, IN spent around $930,000, according to The Daily News, on a new brand campaign.
+Recently, Ball State University in Muncie, Indiana, spent around $930,000, according to The Daily News, on a new brand campaign.
 The brand included a new tagline, “We Fly,” a new video campaign and new marketing materials promoting the brand.
 Much of the cost was dedicated to brand research that gathered data on what people with connection to the community thought about Ball State.
 While it’s still unclear whether the brand change will be effective in increasing enrollment, there’s an inherent problem in thinking that a slogan by itself can make huge changes.

 In the same Chronicle of Higher Education article, Kolowich arranges eighty-eight college slogans into a poem to show the blandness of language and overall forget-ability of most college slogans.
 While universities without a cohesive brand need some kind of strategy, pouring extra money into new advertising over other areas of development may not always be the key to increasing enrollment.

 Investing in Other Areas